abc-rp/xri-alpha-sandbox/scripts/scripts.md

 ## `loaders.py`

 ### Description
 This script provides utility functions for loading pointclouds, range panoroma, and the radiometric temperature `.npz` files.
-This to show you how to load and use some file types you may not be familiar with
+This to show you how to load and use some file types you may not be familiar with.

 ### Features
 1. **Point Cloud Processing:**